 The colors reverted to the tournament's roots with a green and orange scheme.

-With 2019 marking 20 years from the 1990s, The Championship adopted a 90s theme for this year's tournament.
+With 2019 marking 20 years from the 1990s, The Championship adopted a 90s theme for the tournament.
 A radical change from anything we've ever done, the teal, pink and yellow colors represent a decade of outrageous styles.
 We know one thing for sure, it looks great on a fanny pack.